seantauber/seantauber/README.md

 - [NirDiamant/agents-towards-production](https://github.com/NirDiamant/agents-towards-production) - This repository delivers end-to-end, code-first tutorials covering every layer of production-grade GenAI agents, guiding you from spark to scale with proven patterns and reusable blueprints for real-world launches.
 - [GoogleCloudPlatform/agent-starter-pack](https://github.com/GoogleCloudPlatform/agent-starter-pack) - Ship AI Agents to Google Cloud in minutes, not months.
 Production-ready templates with built-in CI/CD, evaluation, and observability.
 - [ByteDance-Seed/m3-agent](https://github.com/ByteDance-Seed/m3-agent)
-- [VoltAgent/awesome-agent-skills](https://github.com/VoltAgent/awesome-agent-skills) - Claude Code Skills and 700+ agent skills from official dev teams and the community, compatible with Codex, Antigravity, Gemini CLI, Cursor and others.
+- [VoltAgent/awesome-agent-skills](https://github.com/VoltAgent/awesome-agent-skills) - Claude Code Skills and 700+ agent skills from official dev teams and the community, compatible with Codex, Antigravity, Gemini CLI, Cursor, and others.
 - [qwibitai/nanoclaw](https://github.com/qwibitai/nanoclaw) - A lightweight alternative to OpenClaw that runs in containers for security.
-Connects to WhatsApp, Telegram, Slack, Discord, Gmail and other messaging apps, has memory, scheduled jobs, and runs directly on Anthropic's Agents SDK.
+Connects to WhatsApp, Telegram, Slack, Discord, Gmail, and other messaging apps, has memory, scheduled jobs, and runs directly on Anthropic's Agents SDK.
-- [contains-studio/agents](https://github.com/contains-studio/agents) - sharing current agents in use.
+- [contains-studio/agents](https://github.com/contains-studio/agents) - Sharing current agents in use.
+- [bytedance/deer-flow](https://github.com/bytedance/deer-flow) - An open-source SuperAgent harness that researches, codes, and creates.
+With the help of sandboxes, memories, tools, skill, subagents, and message gateway, it handles different levels of tasks that could take minutes to hours.

 ## Developer Tools